htylim/Ernesto/README.md

 ## 📅 Roadmap (Ideas for Future Versions)

-- To be able to keep the extension popup running when I switch to other window or page (now it closes)

-- To be able to have the extension popup persist on the page that it was open, so I could open several pages and in page they would have their own "popup" extension window. (this would allow us to have also state-per-page instead of a global instance like now)

-- Add an INPUT box in the extension popup to be able to ask questions about the article.

 - Customize TTS voice (maybe use the actual voice from Ernesto Tenembaum) and speed.

 - Keyboard shortcuts for faster activation.